Last updated: Dec-11-2024

 or transcript

 format to your videos as a separate text track for the video player.
-This allows them to be toggled on or off while the video is playing.
+This allows the user to toggle them on or off while the video is playing.
 If you're looking to automatically generate transcripts to use as subtitles and captions, you can trigger automatic generation on upload, or alternatively, use the Google AI Video Transcription addon or Microsoft Azure Video Indexer addon.

 To add text tracks, set the textTracks